How to Outsmart the Snake in Your Office

 Here is how you can outsmart the office snake:

-The snake will try to inject the team with poison, in an effort to derail plans and advance their own agenda.
+Reject venom The snake will try to inject the team with poison, in an effort to derail plans and advance their own agenda.
 Do not let those schemes distract your focus.
 Commit to your goals and stay responsive to your team and your customers.

-Dirty work can be accomplished without the help of anyone else, but the snake would prefer some company in the dark.
+Avoid the den Dirty work can be accomplished without the help of anyone else, but the snake would prefer some company in the dark.
 Do not follow suit.
 Instead, embrace truth and transparency.
 Firmly disengage from the gossip and lies when you hear it.

-I am not suggesting that one kind word will magically render that snake powerless.
+Learn to charm I am not suggesting that one kind word will magically render that snake powerless.
 But remaining a true professional — and choosing not to strike back — can help minimize their power.
 Once the snake realizes you will not engage, they will likely lose steam.
 Be the snake charmer.

 With fangs on display and all of that rattling and hissing, it is no wonder that the typical office snake appears threatening.
 Yes, they can stir up trouble, but this snake does not have the deadly power of a boa or a python.